marcw/marc.weistroff.net/cv.rst

 **Developer - SensioLabs**, *from november 2009 to may 2011, Paris, France*

-I first started to be a developer for projects such as SensioLabs Trainings, the intranet for Les Editions Eyrolles, L'Express and Ma Residence.
+I first started as a developer for projects such as SensioLabs Trainings, the intranet for Les Editions Eyrolles, L'Express and Ma Residence.

 After that, I have been the lead developer on a set of projects for L'Express.